Blog / Gerber Files: A Step by Step Guide on How to Generate Gerber Files

 First, you can barely ensure that your manufacturer uses the same software you used in the design process.

-In case your manufacturer specifies that they are using different software, you should make Gerber files by yourself.
-Further negotiations and requests will consume your time and affect the manufacturing process significantly.
+If your manufacturer specifies that they are using different software, you should make Gerber files yourself.

 Still, even if both of you use the same design software, generating Gerber files by yourself is crucial in preventing possible errors resulting from different terms.

 Hence, to ensure the production process proceeds as planned and your end products are reliable, you should learn to make Gerber files independently.
-Generally, Gerber files come with design information of conductor, solder mask, and silkscreen layers.
-Additionally, regarding the two layers containing similar design information, you should still generate your Gerber files one by one to avoid any mix-up.

-It is essential to realize that various PCB design tools have distinct operations steps of Gerber file creation.
-We will discuss how to generate Gerber files using Kicad, Altium Designer, and Eagle software.
+It is essential to realize that various PCB design tools have distinct operation steps for Gerber file creation.

-2.1 Kicad- Kicad Exporter Gerber
+Kicad- Kicad Exporter Gerber

 Generally, it is much easier to create Gerber files via Kicad than other circuit board design tools.
-What you need to do is to choose the appropriate layers and make the DRILL file.
-Without further ado, let us dive into the process of generating Gebers in Kicad!

-Open your .kicad_pcb file
+Open your .kicad_pcb file.

 Plot your Kicad PCB as Gerber Files